 This is the place to add and remove the user labels from the label list.
 As a quick start there are 20 or so built-in labels (these can't be removed).
-You can add labels by plugging in a QWERTY USB keyboard and typing in the text box.
+You can add user labels (up to 100) by plugging in a QWERTY USB keyboard and typing in the text box.
 Also USB "device" names are automatically added to the label list when plugging in a USB device.
 Sometimes the manufacturer name is also in the device name, the MRCC will remove this to keep the label readable on the small screen.